micromata/dave/Readme.md

 ## Configuration

-The configuration is done in form of a yaml file. _swd_ will scan the following locations for the presence of a `config.yaml` in the following
+The configuration is done in form of a yaml file. _daffy_ will scan the following locations for the presence of a `config.yaml` in the following
 order:

 - The directory `./config`
-- The directory `$HOME/.swd`
+- The directory `$HOME/.daffy`
 - The current working directory `.`

 ### First steps